-The Mad Dog Phase 2 project is the second stage of development of the Mad Dog offshore field operated by BP.
-The Mad Dog field was discovered in 1998 and started production in 2005.
-The Phase 2 has been planned as an extension to BP's biggest discovery in Gulf of Mexico.
+The Mad Dog Phase 2 project is the second development stage of the Mad Dog offshore field operated by BP.
+The Mad Dog Field was discovered in 1998 and started production in 2005.
+Phase 2 was planned as an extension to BP’s biggest discovery in the Gulf of Mexico.

 BP operates the Mad Dog Phase 2 with a 60.5% interest, while BHP Billiton and Chevron are the co-owners with 23.9% and 15.6% interest respectively.
 The entire Mad Dog area is estimated to hold four billion barrels of oil equivalent (bboe).
 BP estimates a production capacity between 120,000boe and 140,000boe a day from the new development.

-A revised plan for the field development was submitted to the US Bureau of Ocean Energy Management in August 2014 and the same was approved in March 2015.
+A revised plan for the field development was submitted to the US Bureau of Ocean Energy Management in August 2014 and it was approved in March 2015.
 Production from the field is expected to commence in 2018.

 BHP Billiton approved $708m in funding for the deepwater project in April 2012.